Brand0on/EcoBarter/README.md

     - Create a navbar that contains sing in, sign up(for visitors) , a search bar and a filter
   - Deal page
     - Allows user to edit/delete one of their deals
-    - Display the deal, location, range (km), date of publication, type of deal
+    - Display the deal, location, range (km), date of deal, type of deal
   - Profile
     - Display a information about the person
     - Display all the deals that the person created